AsturaPhoenix/trip_planner_aquamarine/README.md

 flutter build web --base-href "/trip_planner_aquamarine/" --web-renderer canvaskit
 ```

-CanvasKit is required to render nautical charts, as the Dart Canvas API does not work wit the HTML renderer.
+CanvasKit is required to render nautical charts, as the Dart Canvas API does not work with the HTML renderer.

 Remember to add your Google Maps API key to `build/web/index.html`.